TRAPPIST-1e: Host star

 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 18.8.
 Therefore, it is far too dim to be seen with the naked eye.

 Orbit

 TRAPPIST-1e orbits its host star quite closely.
-One full revolution around TRAPPIST-1 takes only 6.099 Earth days (~146 hours) to complete.
-It orbits at a distance of 0.02928285 AU, or just under 3% the separation between Earth and the Sun.
+One full revolution around TRAPPIST-1 takes only 6.10 days (~146 hours) to complete.
+It orbits at a distance of 0.0293 AU, or just under 3% the separation between Earth and the Sun.
 For comparison, the closest planet in the Solar System, Mercury, takes 88 days to orbit the Sun at a distance of 0.38 AU.
+It is in 3:2 resonance with TRAPPIST-1f and 3:2 resonance with TRAPPIST-1d.
 Despite its close proximity to its host star, TRAPPIST-1e gets only about 60% the starlight that Earth gets from the Sun due to the low luminosity of its star.
 The star would cover an angular diameter of about 2.17 degrees from the surface of the planet, and so would appear about four times larger than the Sun does from Earth.